How to Build a Halloween Haunted Maze

 - Old Sheets

 To create walls using old sheets, you will use ropes to create "clotheslines" where you want your walls to be.
 If you're working outside, anchor the rope to trees, porch railings, or any other fixed object at the correct height.
 You can plant tent poles or dowels firmly into the ground and use those as anchors.
 Then, simply hang sheets over the lines to make the walls of your maze.
+If you're inside, we'd advise you to spray these with something to make them fire retardant.

 For our commercial haunt in 2015, we cleaned Walmart in our area out of queen and king sized black sheets.
 They made great backdrops for a wide variety of sets!